EventStore/documentation/docs/v6/event-sourcing/entities-as-streams.md

 }
 ```

+Essentially, in order to restore the entity state from events, we need to apply the left [fold](https://en.wikipedia.org/wiki/Fold_(higher-order_function)) on all the events in the entity stream.

 With all those changes, the `Order` class public API hasn't changed.
 It still
 exposes the `AddItem` method and only the internal implementation is different.